Some notes on the Scagell family

 The Devon records begin later, in the mid 17th century.
 I don't know if this is because there were none earlier or because records began then.
 It is some time since I did the research, but I have a note that there is no Scadgell or Schagell in the Devon Protestation Returns of 1641.
 This makes me suspect that the name originated earlier in Cornwall.

 Accordingly, I visited the place.
 There is no village there, just a few farms.
-I went to Scadghill Farm and met Tim Dingle, who is a noted local naturalist and writer (though I understand he has now moved).
-He told me that the name of the place is pronounced ‘Scadg-ell’ rather than ‘Scadg-hill’ – in fact, there is no difference between the pronounciation of the place name and my own name.
+I went to Scadghill Farm and met Tim Dingle, who is a noted local naturalist and writer (though he moved from there some years ago).
+He told me that the name of the place is pronounced‘Scadg-ell’ rather than‘Scadg-hill’ – in fact, there is no difference between the pronounciation of the place name and my own name.

 Given this, and the closeness (about 20 miles) of the place to the earliest Scagells, I am sure that this is the derivation of the name.
 Surnames derived from such things as a person's profession (such as Smith), the name of his father (such as Robertson), his place of origin, personal characteristics and so on.
 So someone called John moving from Scadghill to St Tudy would probably be called John Scadgell to distinguish him from John the Smith and so on.

-These days there is little woodland on the hills in the area, though there are several steep-sided wooded valleys.
+These days there is little woodland on the hills in the area,though there are several steep-sided wooded valleys.
 The landscape is quite undulating and the fields are mostly now given over to dairy farming.
-Scadghill is just a mile or so from the sea, with an excellent beach and a National Trust car park.
-The Ordnance Survey map reference is SS 222103.
+Scadghill is just a mile or so from the sea, with an excellent, if crowded, beach at Sandy Mouth and a National Trust car park.
+The Ordnance Survey map reference is SS222103.
 The nearest village is Stibb, and the nearest small town is Kilkhampton.

 A short way down the hill from Scadghill Farm is Lower Scadgehill – yes, spelt differently.
-Scadgehill Farm provides bed and breakfast accommodation and has a website, so any family members thinking of visiting Cornwall could not find a better place to stay!
+Scadghill Farm provides bed and breakfast accommodation , as well as a campsite, so any family members thinking of visiting Cornwall could not find a better place to stay!

 I have a note that in a manuscript dated 1606 (listed as Hend in Truro Library) the place is listed as Skagell.
 An online version of the Domesday Book does not list the place, nor nearby Stibb, but maybe a detailed search would reveal what was here in 1086.
 In the 1841 Census for Kilkhampton, the occupier of Higher Scadgehall is given as one James Galsworthy and his family.
 But I don’t think there is a direct link with John Galsworthy, author of the Forsyte Saga, who was born in 1867 in Kingston, Surrey, to wealthy parents.
 The Galsworthy family apparently originated in North Devon.